19bufordcarl/CarlRPG/Myth & Shadow/Items/Individual Item Cards/Gear/100 Coins/Bird, Trained.md

 # Bird, Trained

-Can be used to send letters
+Can be used to send letters to one post office and then return to you.

 - Has 10 [AC](../../../../Player%20Characters/Derived%20Statistics/Armor%20Class.md).
 - Has 1 [HP](../../../../Player%20Characters/Derived%20Statistics/Health%20Points.md).
 - Has 60' [Movement](../../../../Game%20Procedures/Movement.md) speed.
-- Can peck / claw as an [Action](../../../../Game%20Procedures/Action.md) for 1 [Mundane Damage](../../../../Damage%20Types/Mundane%20Damage.md). (+0 to attack, 0 damage on miss)
 - Once per session, the bird can make 1 attack that would hit it miss instead.
+	- *Mundane birds cannot be trained to attack people with any usefulness.*

 The bird takes 1 month to train, if bought at character creation it is already trained.